For Girls: About Sanitary Pads and Tampons

 Most pads have a sticky strip that clings to panties.
 Pads are made of soft material and lined with plastic to help prevent leaks.
 Pads may be shaped like rectangles or ovals.
 They can be thin or thick.
 Some pads come wrapped individually.
 These are easy to tuck in a purse, backpack, or locker.
 You can put an unwrapped pad in a baggie to keep it clean.

 Tampons are worn inside your vagina.
 Some come in cardboard or plastic tubes to help you insert them.
 Don’t worry: Tampons won’t get lost inside your body.
 Once a tampon is inside you, the muscles of your vagina hold it safely in place.
 Each tampon has a string attached to help you pull it out later.

 Your flow may be heavier or lighter at night.
 You can wear a pad, a tampon, or both.
-While it’s best to change tampons every 2 hours to 4 hours, it is safe to leave them in for up to 8 hours.
-Use whatever is most comfortable for you.
+Don't forget to change your pad or tampon immediately when you wake up.
+Use whatever is most comfortable for you